study-uhp/study-uhp.github.io/index.md

 - The page index box doesn't scroll with the horizontal scroll box.
 - Spelling and function of database
 - Sign Up and a lot of features not working/accessible.
 The language of the session topics is Latin(?).
 Some features not yet completed.
+- Mobile browsers have trouble with sign in/up buttons

 ##### Any additional comments?